Skip to main content

 The primary aim of the EMET program is to provide graduates with the knowledge and skills necessary to apply current methods and technology to the development, design, operation, and management of electro-mechanical systems, particularly in those industries where automated systems are prevalent.

 The major is organized as a four-year baccalaureate program with the corresponding Penn State admission requirements.
-Graduates of an associate degree in either electrical or mechanical engineering technology from Penn State may re-enroll in the EMET program.
+Graduates with an associate degree in either electrical or mechanical engineering technology from Penn State may re-enroll in the EMET program.
 The College of Engineering ENGR students may enroll through "Change of Major" procedures.
 Students from an engineering technology program at another institution or community college accredited by ETAC of ABET may transfer into the program with advanced standing.

 For the B.S. degree in Electro-Mechanical Engineering Technology, a minimum of 130 credits is required.
 This program is accredited at Penn State Altoona, Penn State Berks, Penn State New Kensington, and Penn State York by the Engineering Technology Accreditation Commission (ETAC) of ABET.